 * When searching for the title, Annales Musicologiques: Moyen-Age et Renaissance

 You may type the following: annales musicologiques moyen age

-Depending on the number of records your search retrieves from the Cornell Library Catalog, you will see either a list of entries or a single record for an individual periodical title.
-If there is a list of titles, scroll through it and click on the line that lists the journal title you want to see the call number and location information or the online link(s).
+Depending on the number of records your search retrieves, you will see either a list of entries or a single record for an individual periodical title.
+If there is a list of titles, scroll through it and click on the line that lists the journal title you want to see for the call number and location information or the online link(s).

-If the journal is available in electronic form, there will be a link following the field labelled "Electronic access:" in the catalog record.
+If the journal is available in electronic form, there will be a link or links int the box labelled "Availability" in the catalog record.
 Click on this link.
 In most cases, this will take you to the opening screen for the journal, and you can choose the issue you want from there.
-If the link takes you to ProQuest, click on the the tab labeled "Periodicals" at the top of the ProQuest search page.
-Then search for the journal title you want.

 If the journal is available in print form, record the call number and any additional location information in the catalog record.
 Now you're ready to find it on the shelf.
 Consult the local stack directory for the call number locations in individual libraries.

 * CURRENT PERIODICALS: Periodicals noted as "Current issues in Periodicals Room" in the Cornell Library Catalog are print journals shelved by title in the Current Periodicals Room on the main level in Olin Library.
 This room is immediately to the right and down the hall as you enter Olin Library.
 Only a small selection of current print periodicals is in this room: all other current periodical issues go directly to the Olin stacks where they are shelved by call number.